 We’re looking to partner with nonprofits for the purpose of supporting the core mission of social work and to provide opportunities for young social work professionals to engage in philanthropic ventures.

 PACT 2015 is particularly interested in funding agencies in Nassau and Suffolk County that offer a broad range of mental health support and assistance services for varied populations.
 Special consideration will be given to organizations that serve members of the LGBTQIA community, those who are impacted by substance abuse, victims of domestic violence, migrant communities, people with disabilities, veterans, and juveniles within the legal justice system.
-We also recognize the critical role mental health plays on Long Island and acknowledge the services that agencies are offering to aid in the fight to improve awareness and treatment to individuals that suffer with mental illness.Download the Request for Proposals (DOC) for eligibility restrictions and instructions for submitting a project proposal to firstname.lastname@example.org.
-Deadline is March 31, 2015 at 5:00 p.m.
+We also recognize the critical role mental health plays on Long Island and acknowledge the services that agencies are offering to aid in the fight to improve awareness and treatment to individuals that suffer with mental illness.The application process is now closed.

 Nonprofit Award Recipients